-However, when they have managed to use all of this up, then they are often found wanting to get up onto your lap in order to have a nap.
+However, when they have managed to use all of this up, then they are often found wanting to get up onto your lap to have a nap.

-They are very alert to everything that is going on and for that they are actually quite good as watchdogs.
-They will certainly make more than enough noise when they hear something that is unusual to them.
+They are very alert to everything that is going on and for that, they are quite good as watchdogs.
+They will certainly make more than enough noise when they hear something unusual to them.

 They are playful, full of joy, and even though they can act silly at times, they are more intelligent than you perhaps realize.

 They will get on very well with other dogs as well as people, and if you have a family with young children then minimal supervision is going to be required.

 Training them can be fun, but be warned that they can be stubborn if they do not want to be doing something at that point.